Co-hosted by The Woolf Institute and The Faraday Institute for Science and Religion.

 Cllr Skeena Rathor Co-founder of Extinction Rebellion and Community Faiths team

-The conference will be organised around three sets of questions:
+The conference was organised around three sets of questions:

 1) Ethics and imaginaries: How is climate science received, imagined and ignored, with what ethical implications?